-This information has been updated to reflect new Provincial Court Family Rules that took effect on May 17, 2021.
+This information has been updated to reflect new Provincial Court Family Rules that took effect on May 17, 2021 and amendments since then.

 What you should know